-The Canon EOS 90D is regarded as a mid range DSLR camera that in many ways, is similar to the Canon EOS M6 Mark II, with the only stark difference being that the 90D is a DSLR and the Mark II a mirrorless camera.
-Nonetheless, the 90D comes fitted with a 32.5 Megapixel CMOS APS C sensor that’s guaranteed to produce high quality pictures and videos, and relies on Canon’s Dual Pixel CMOS AF system to deliver crisp and clear shots.
+The Canon EOS 90D is regarded as a mid-range DSLR camera that in many ways, is similar to the Canon EOS M6 Mark II, with the only stark difference being that the 90D is a DSLR and the Mark II a mirrorless camera.
+Nonetheless, the 90D comes fitted with a 32.5 Megapixel CMOS APS C sensor that’s guaranteed to produce high-quality pictures and videos (like what you get from the best DSLR camera) and relies on Canon’s Dual Pixel CMOS AF system to deliver crisp and clear shots.

 Why We Like It – Canon 90D Review